dgonzdev/nyc_open_data/README.md

 ## Local Setup

-Our [local setup guide](docs/LOCAL.md) provides instructions on how to run the project's rails app locally.
+Our [local setup guide](docs/LOCAL.md) will help you run the project's rails app locally.

+## Core Concepts

+Our [core concepts document](docs/CORE_CONCEPTS.md) will help you learn about the main technologies we are leveraging.